rault/rails-backbone-example/README.md

 [https://guides.rubyonrails.org/getting_started.html](https://guides.rubyonrails.org/getting_started.html)

+I make the assumption you've already gone through that tutorial in this guide.
+If you're already somewhat familiar with Rails you probably don't need it..

 #### Definitions / Explanations

 Here I will briefly cover the "layers" of both Rails and Backbone and show the directories where these layers typically exist within a rails project.
 The tilde (~) denotes the rails application root directory, wherever that may exist on your own system.

 #### Rails

-* __Models__ (~/app/models) - generally represent the tables in a database, but don't necessarily have to
+* __Models__ (~/app/models) - generally represent the tables in a database, but don't necessarily have toa, in theory, a structural representation of data in code

 * __Controllers__ (~/app/controllers) - provide endpoints for clients (browsers) and respond to requests via *actions* (their methods)

-* __Views__ (~/app/views) - use the data provided from their controller action and format it (via templates) for consumption by the client
+* __Views__ (~/app/views) - use the data provided from their controller action (not necessarily a model) and format it (via templates) for consumption by the client

 * __Routes__ (~/app/config/routes.rb) - defines the endpoints (URIs) for the server, maps the URLs the client uses to controller actions on the server, these don't have to be the same

 #### Backbone.js

-* __Models__ (~/app/assets/javascripts/models) - a container for data from the server, moves data to and from the server
+* __Models__ (~/app/assets/javascripts/models) - a container for data from the server, moves data to and from the server, roughly analogous to a Rails model which similarly ought to contain any functions that interact with the data represented by the model

-* __Collections__ (~/app/assets/javascripts/collections) - an object that contains an array of Backbone.js models and does extra stuff like wiring up events to listen to changes in the models, don't think of the collection itself as an array or traditional *list* like exists in any other language, a Backbone.js collection is kind of its own thing
+* __Collections__ (~/app/assets/javascripts/collections) - an object *that contains an array* of Backbone.js models and does extra stuff like wiring up events to listen to changes in the models, don't think of the collection itself as an array or traditional list like other languages, a Backbone.js collection is kind of its own thing, in that light the name is...unfortunate

-* __Views__ (~/app/assets/javascripts/views) - a JavaScript object that uses the model (data) to interact with the template, can react to changes in the model or the DOM
+* __Views__ (~/app/assets/javascripts/views) - a JavaScript object that uses the model (data) to interact with the template, a view can react to changes in the model or the DOM, its meant to contain JavaScript events and functions that deal with the layout and presentation of you model data in the template

-* __Templates__ (~/app/assets/javascripts/templates) - a container for HTML that represents the model data via the view
+* __Templates__ (~/app/assets/javascripts/templates) - a container for HTML that represents the model data via the view, the inline code in a view ought to be familiar to anyone that's worked with just HTML and JavaScript

-* __Routers__ (~/app/assets/javascripts/routers) - intercepts URL requests in the browser and maps them to a Backbone.js model & view, a URL on the client does not need to correspond to a URL on the server
+* __Routers__ (~/app/assets/javascripts/routers) - intercepts URL requests in the browser and maps them to a Backbone.js model & view, a URL on the client does not need to correspond to a URL on the server, this too is roughly analogous to the rails routes

 #### Syntax

 This probably doesn't need to be said but I wanted to be explicit.
-Samples that need to be run from the command line:
+Code samples in this guide that need to be run from the command line:

 > will look like this